 This course will provide a comprehensive introduction to the principles underlying the physiological basis of cardiopulmonary exercise testing.
 This will allow participants to identify the indications for exercise testing and to manage the most common protocols (i.e. incremental, constant work-rate) used in clinical and rehabilitation settings.
 Participants will be able to familiarise themselves with the equipment and methodology involved in exercise testing and to undertake appropriate interpretation of the results.
+An advanced course on clinical exercise testing will take place in February 2018 as a continuation of this course and also aimed at more experienced users in the management of clinical exercise testing.

 An application will be made to the EACCME for CME accreditation of this event.
 The number of credits that you will receive corresponds to your attendance during the course.
 Please note that you need to sign the register of attendance each day to ensure that you receive the CME credits.